avinash386/bdtech/README.md

 BD tech repo

-Adding giri to the commit log
+Adding giri to the commit log test